helloitszak/bandcamp_volume/README.md

 # Bandcamp Volume

-A Chrome Extension to add a volume slider to [bandcamp](http://www.bandcamp.com) album pages.
-Once this app is a little more mature, I plan on publishing it on the Chrome Web Store.
+A Chrome Extension to add a volume slider to most [bandcamp](http://www.bandcamp.com) pages.

 ## Usage
 You can test this out by cloning the repository and simply loading it into chrome as an unpackaged extention.